-I have been passionately interested in politics since my youth.
-The idea of the political itself has become increasingly important to me.
-Equally important to me is the European Union, and making sure it's rooted in the people.
-The European Union, like democracy and the rule of law, is one of the foundations of our life in peace, freedom and prosperity.
-That is why I am still very happy that I was able to stand as a candidate for the European elections in 2009 on the Newropeans list in Germany.
-This trans-European citizens' movement with the aim of democratising the EU no longer exists.
+I have been passionate about politics since my youth.
+The idea of politics itself has become increasingly important to me.
+European integration and its acceptance by the population have taken on particular significance for me.
+Like democracy and the rule of law, the European Union is one of the foundations of our life in peace, freedom and prosperity.
+I am therefore still delighted that I was able to stand for election in the 2009 European elections as the Newropeans' top candidate in Germany.

 I was born in 1957 in Backnang, in the Rems-Murr district of Baden-Württemberg.
 I studied public administration at the University of Konstanz and political science at the Free University of Berlin.
 I have a degree in political science.
 Our family has moved several times.
 Three decades ago we found a home in the Rhine-Main area.
 This gave me the opportunity to work for many years as a press officer in the administration of a small town.